 - Will your payroll software integrate with my existing system(s)?

 - How will our company’s data be kept safe and secure?

 - Can you handle my company’s growth and/or turnover?

 - How are payroll taxes handled and filed?

 - What is the turnaround time and process to get started (including any training and submitting necessary information/documents)?

 - Do you work with a recommended accountant, financial advisor, or HR consultant?

-The best time to switch payroll is by January 1st, which means you still have time to assess your current payroll provider situation and inquire with a new one.
+There is no perfect time to assess your current payroll provider situation and inquire with a new one.
+When you switch to Abacus Payroll, we make it a seamless transition at any time of the year.
 Abacus Payroll prides itself on a personalized, no-hassle experience.
-If you’d like to ask about a non-obligation quote, contact us today.
+For a free quote, contact us today.